mayadata-io/oep-e2e/testplan/docs/director/installation/TCID-DIR-INSTALL-ON-LOCAL-HP.md

 `
 - Generate URL to access DOP
 - Create a configmap from DOP URL
+`
-`kubectl create configmap config --from-literal=url=<generated-DOP-URL> -n litmus`
+kubectl create configmap config --from-literal=url=$(generated-DOP-URL) -n litmus `

-<b>Running basic sanity checks</b> <br>
+**Running basic sanity checks**

-Using Basic-sanity-check script to check the DOP components , If any of the component fails job will fail .
+- Using Basic-sanity-check script to check the DOP components , If any of the component fails job will fail.

 ### Expected Result